LabSound/LabSoundPy/README.md

 Python bindings for the LabSound audio engine.

+This project is very much work in progress and does not yet compile.
+It's published in case anyone wants to pitch in to help write it.

 ## Overview

 LabSoundPy provides a Pythonic interface to LabSound's audio processing capabilities, making it as simple and intuitive to use as JavaScript-based Web Audio API while leveraging Python's strengths and ecosystem.